 Your organizations continue to support and promote policies that emphasize the cleanup and preservation of the environment on the backs of working people in general and people of color in particular.
-In the name of eliminating environmental hazards at any cost, across the country industrial and other economic activities which employ us are being shut down, curtailed, or prevented while our survival needs and cultures are ignored.
-We suffer from the end results of these actions, but are never full participants in the decision-making which leads to them.
+In the name of eliminating environmental hazards at any cost, across the country industrial and other economic activities which employ us are being shut down, deprive them of economic rights."